 (3102) Net weight to 2 decimal places

 (15) Best before date

 With Barcode 250 these four items of data can be captured in a single scan while receiving the goods into the warehouse so providing full traceability for the item.

 There are very many AI’s and their definition may be obtained from the local GS1 authority.

-Using the GS1 standard therefore means that all organisations in the supply chain can interpret the barcode and use the data contained within it as they require in an extremely efficient and cost effective manner.
+Using the GS1 standard, therefore, means that all organizations in the supply chain can interpret the barcode and use the data contained within it as they require in an extremely efficient and cost-effective manner.